Mrityudata

-Mrityudaata's premier show was held in Jaipur, Rajasthan, India in April 1997.
-Live coverage was organized by Star Plus Channel which was advertised locally by VComm, Jaipur headed by Mr. Sandeep Prabhakar.
-This was the first and last premier of any Bollywood movie held in Jaipur to date (April 2018).
-This event was organized in Raj Mandir (one of the most unique movie theatres in India and Pinkcity).

 Plot

-Dr. Ram Prasad Ghayal (Amitabh Bachchan) is a renowned doctor who has been successful in all operations in his career and has skillfully operated many delicate surgeries.
-He lives with his wife Janki (Dimple Kapadia) and brother Bharat (Arbaaz Ali Khan).
-Bharat is in love with Renu (Karishma Kapoor), the daughter of Umeshchan Jain (Tiku Talsania).
-At the same time, Raja Tunga (Deepak Tijori), the brother of Rana Tunga (Mukesh Rishi) has a longing for Renu.
+Dr. Ram Prasad Ghayal is a renowned doctor who has been successful in all operations in his career and has skillfully operated many delicate surgeries.
+He lives with his wife Janki and brother Bharat (Arbaaz Ali Khan).
+Bharat is in love with Renu, the daughter of Umeshchan Jain.
+At the same time, Raja Tunga, the brother of Rana Tunga has a longing for Renu.
 The miscreant Raja with his mob severely assaults Bharat when Bharat resists Raja's advances toward Renu.

-A corrupt minister Mohanlal (Ashish Vidyarthi) wants to execute a disastrous scheme called the "Pawanghat Power Project" at the expense of the lives and property of the tribes living at the project site.
+A corrupt minister Mohanlal wants to execute a disastrous scheme called the "Pawanghat Power Project" at the expense of the lives and property of the tribes living at the project site.
 He coaxes and later threatens Bharat, the concerned engineer to sign his approval for the project, whereas Bharat refuses to endorse such a scheme.
 On the other hand, Rana devises an evil plot against Bharat to wipe the latter out eventually leading to his brother Raja winning Renu.
-Bharat is framed for murdering a woman and Inspector Danapani (Mushtaq Khan), a subordinate of Rana, arrests him and puts him behind bars.
+Bharat is framed for murdering a woman and Inspector Danapani, a subordinate of Rana, arrests him and puts him behind bars.
 Woefully, Bharat dies in jail presumably by committing suicide.
 The agony of Bharat's death claims the life of Janki as well.
 With the death of his beloved wife and brother, Dr. Ram becomes desolate and alcoholic.
 Renu marries Raja, without any regret for the death of her former lover.

 Now that Bharat is dead, Mohanlal conspires with Rana for the implementation of the power project.
 However, they end up becoming enemies of each other.
 Mohanlal plans to kill Raja.
 His henchmen attack Raja who is critically injured.
 Raja is admitted to the hospital where Dr. Ram is to conduct his operation.
 Renu fears that Dr. Ram may kill Raja to take vengeance for the death of his brother.
 She refuses to sign the operation papers, but Dr. Ram, who considers it his moral duty to save the life of a patient regardless of them being his friend or foe, conducts the operation.
 His expertise pays off as Raja is saved.
 He goes out to convey the news to Renu but returns to find Raja dead, beyond all his expectations.
 Renu files an F.I.R. against Dr. Ram, who is arrested and imprisoned.